joanagoncalveslab/ELISL/README.md

 <tr>
 <td>

-Anti-cancer therapies based on synthetic lethality (SL) exploit tumor vulnerabilities for treatment with reduced side effects.
-Since simultaneous loss-of-function of SL genes causes cell death, tumors with known gene disruptions can be treated by targeting SL partners.
-Computational selection of promising SL candidates amongst all gene combinations is key to expedite experimental screening.
-However, current SL prediction models: (i) only use tissue type-specific molecular data, which can be scarce/noisy, limiting performance for some cancers; and (ii) often rely on shared SL patterns across genes, showing sensitivity to prevalent gene selection bias.
-We propose ELISL, Early-Late Integrated models for SL prediction using forest ensembles.
-ELISL models ignore shared SL patterns, and integrate context-specific data from cancer cell lines or tumor tissue with context-free functional associations derived from protein sequence.
-ELISL outperformed existing methods and was more robust to selection bias in 8 cancer types, with prominent contribution from sequence.
-We found better survival for patients whose tumors carried simultaneous mutations in a BRCA gene together with an ELISL-predicted SL gene from the HH, FGF, or WNT families.
-ELISL thus arises as a promising strategy to discover SL interactions with therapeutic potential.
+Anti-cancer therapies based on synthetic lethality (SL) exploit tumour vulnerabilities for treatment with reduced side effects, by targeting a gene that is jointly essential with another whose function is lost.
+Computational prediction is key to expedite SL screening, yet existing methods are vulnerable to prevalent selection bias in SL data and reliant on cancer or tissue type-specific omics, which can be scarce.
+Notably, sequence similarity remains underexplored as a proxy for related gene function and joint essentiality.
+We propose ELISL, Early–Late Integrated SL prediction with forest ensembles, using context-free protein sequence embeddings and context-specific omics from cell lines and tissue.
+Across eight cancer types, ELISL showed superior robustness to selection bias and recovery of known SL genes, as well as promising cross-cancer predictions.
+Co-occurring mutations in a BRCA gene and ELISL-predicted pairs from the HH, FGF, WNT, or NEIL gene families were associated with longer patient survival times, revealing therapeutic potential.
+Data: https://doi.org/10.6084/m9.figshare.23607558.
+Code: https://github.com/joanagoncalveslab/ELISL.

-(In Biorxiv Sep.
-2022  <a href="#">ELISL - ELISL: Early-Late Integrated Synthetic Lethality Prediction in Cancer</a>)
+In Bioinformatics 19 Dec 2023: <a href="https://doi.org/10.1093/bioinformatics/btad764">ELISL: early-late integrated synthetic lethality prediction in cancer</a>
+An earlier preprint appeared in <a href="https://doi.org/10.1101/2022.09.19.508413">bioRxiv</a> on 19 Sep 2022.

 </td>
 </tr>